 Therefore, in order to celebrate the year of tolerance; coexistence and openness to different cultures and commitment to diversity, the theme for this year’s IPCD will be dedicated to the role of social identity in psychological practice and how we can incorporate the way we feel about ourselves to our professional practice.

-IPCD covers key areas of professional practice in 5 parallel streams:
+IPCD covers key areas of professional practice across 5 streams: